Position Title: Peer Specialist

 Classification: Non-Exempt.
-Full Time
+Part Time w/BENEFITS

 Summary and Range of Authority: The Next Steps program provides support to adults and family members who present at the San Diego County Psychiatric Hospital and other participating sites with serious mental illness, co-occurring substance use disorders or a primary substance used disorder.
 Next Steps assists clients navigate the complex and overwhelming system of healthcare and social services while providing support and education to family members.
 Under the supervision of the Program Manager, the Peer Specialist will interact with clients and family members to provide screenings, crisis intervention, brief individual and group drug and alcohol counseling, linkage to community services as well as provide program administrative support.

 Essential Duties and Responsibilities:

 - Demonstrated ability to relate to the needs and concerns of peers seeking mental health services.

 - Provide program participants and family members with messages of hope and recovery.

 - Provide welcome and orientation to any newly admitted clients to EPU daily.

 - Provide welcome and orientation to clients at designated mental health clinic sites in San Diego.